Alcoholic Narcissist | Alcohol And Narcissistic Personality Disorder

 When seeking treatment for alcohol addiction, it is important to locate a treatment program that offers a medically supervised detox program to help manage the dangerous withdrawal symptoms of alcohol.

-Once a person has flushed the alcohol out of their system, continuing on to a well-rounded, thorough substance abuse program that includes mental health services, as well as addiction counseling, have historically been successful.
+Once a person has flushed the alcohol out of their system, continuing on to a well-rounded, thorough substance use disorder program that includes mental health services, as well as addiction counseling, have historically been successful.
 Following up with an outpatient or 12-step program can be incredibly helpful as well.

 Whether a person is a covert narcissist, alcoholic with narcissistic personality traits, or a person with a dual diagnosis, finding a treatment program that meets their needs is very important.